ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4aiops/README.md

 ### Verify

 To verify installation on the Kubernetes cluster, take the output URL, username and password and log into the CP4AIOps console.

+## Post Installation

+This section is _REQUIRED_ if AIManager and EventManager are enabled.

+Please follow the documentation starting at `step 3` to `step 9` [here](https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.2.1?topic=installing-ai-manager-event-manager) for further info.

 ## Cleanup